-If your company is using data you need Data Governance.
+If your company is using data you need Data Governance Framework.
 Some people may not believe that Data Governance is sexy, but it is essential for every org.
 It doesn’t need to be a complex issue that adds controls and obstacles to getting things done.
 Data Governance consulting and the application of data governance policy should be a practical approach, designed to proactively manage the data that is most important.

 In this blog, we are going to look at why your org. should be jumping at the chance to introduce data governance.
 When we tell people what we do, we get a mixed response.
 Some people seem genuinely surprised that everyone isn’t already doing Data Governance, and an awful lot of people ask why would you need that?